Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: Experiments

 In the out-domain transfer learning experiments, as shown in Table~\ref{tab:transfer-kiritan}, the application of the pre-trained model does not result in improvements in MCD metrics.
 However, we note reasonable enhancements in S. Acc, F0 RMSE, and subjective MOS.
 Given the substantial domain disparity between the two corpora, the pre-trained model evidently aids in generating more natural singing voices, as evidenced by significant improvements in metrics other than MCD.

-Table~\ref{tab:transfer-kising} presents the results from the KiSing-V2 transfer scenarios.
-Echoing the ACE-Opencpop experiments, models pre-trained with augmented voices consistently perform better or comparably in both objective and subjective evaluations.
+\textbf{Joint training}: Table~\ref{tab:transfer-kising} presents the results from the ACE-KiSing joint-training scenario with original KiSing.
+Echoing the ACE-Opencpop experiments, models joint-trained with augmented voices consistently perform better or comparably in both objective and subjective evaluations.
 While the objective metrics show less pronounced improvements in aspects like F0 RMSE, the S. Acc. and MOS scores exhibit notable differences.
-This discrepancy may stem from the melisma technique prevalent in the KiSing-V2 dataset, which tends to impact subjective listening quality more significantly than objective scores in F0 RMSE.
+This discrepancy may stem from the melisma technique prevalent in the ACE-KiSing dataset, which tends to impact subjective listening quality more significantly than objective scores in F0 RMSE.

-\subsection{Further Discussion}
+\subsection{Further discussion}

 Table~\ref{tab:transfer-m4singer} provides an objective evaluation of various pre-trained models.
 Notably, M4Singer, as cataloged in Table~\ref{tab:dataset}, was the most extensive SVS corpus available prior to the release of ACE-Opencpop.
 The results interestingly reveal that simply fine-tuning the model pre-trained on M4Singer does not uniformly enhance the objective metrics.
 In contrast, the model pre-trained on ACE-Opencpop consistently shows substantial improvements.
 This distinction underscores the significance of ACE-Opencpop, not just as a standalone corpus but as a valuable augmentation resource for SVS tasks.